samiur154/ResearchTrack_2_Assignments_2/README.md

 ## GUI for Robot Control using JupyterNotebook

+## Abstract ##
+[Jupyter Notebook](https://jupyter.org/) is an open source web application which is used to create and share documents that contain real-time code, equation, data visualizations, text, and so on.
+This Jupyetr Nootebook is designed to create the GUI for Mobile Robot Control.
+Also, this notebook is developed as an user interface.
+For this, ***Jupyter Notebook*** tool is used.

 ## Jupyter notebook package
 This package includes Jupyter Notebooks, which act as a user interface node and assist in controlling the robot in the gazebo environment.
 This node will have a graphical interface with a Jupyter notebook for starting and stopping the robot, controlling the robot in the desired direction, and also analyzing various plots.
 In the action package, the user interface is simply a command line interface through which the user can "start" or "stop" the robot.